-Jurisdiction for support or maintenance issues can depend on where you live, where the other party is living, where your child is living, and whether you were ever divorced from the other person.
+Jurisdiction for support issues can depend on where you live, where the other party is living, where your child is living, and whether you were ever divorced from the other person.
 Figuring out jurisdiction for these issues can get tricky, and you should speak with a lawyer or court staff for help.

 If both you and the other parent live in Nova Scotia, you can contact the court nearest to you to start the court process, or you may have to contact the court where the other parent is living, if the children also live there.

 If you are living in Nova Scotia, and the other person lives outside of Nova Scotia, you may have to use the ISO process.
 ISO stands for the Nova Scotia Interjurisdictional Support Orders (ISO) Act.
-This is the law that governs the process used for getting and changing (‘varying’) maintenance orders involving Nova Scotians and parties who live in other jurisdictions, where provincial or territorial laws (not the federal Divorce Act) are being applied.
+This is the law that governs the process used for getting and changing (‘varying’) support orders involving Nova Scotians and parties who live in other jurisdictions, where provincial or territorial laws (not the federal Divorce Act) are being applied.
 If you are divorced from the other person (or are in the middle of a divorce proceeding), you probably will not use the ISO process.